iluwatar/java-design-patterns/monad/README.md

 ## Known Uses

-* Optional<T> in Java's standard library for handling potential absence of values.
+* Optional in Java's standard library for handling potential absence of values.
-* Stream<T> for constructing functional pipelines to operate on collections.
+* Stream for constructing functional pipelines to operate on collections.
 * Frameworks like Vavr, providing functional programming enhancements for Java.

 ## Consequences